AnishPati/Golang-Bootcamp/README.md

 Learned about packages and imports, different types of variables and datatypes, print statements, and all methods to take inputs in Golang.

 3rd-day:
 Learned about Arrays, Strings, Slices and Functions.
+There are diffrent methods to initialize an array, a string and a slice.
+Learned how to write different kind of functions in Golang.